Object Movement Application

 why puppetry or object theater is essential to addressing the question(s) and the conception of the project

-the length of the piece you are hoping to perform at the festival and how much of the material you have already created, if any
+the length of the completed piece as you envision it and how much of the material you have already created, if any

 Please upload a document with one-page resumes or narrative biographies for up to three lead artists participating in the project.
 PDF preferred.